datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 You will need to type the password for your AWS instance each time you call `scp`.

-Next we need to open the IGV software.
+Next, we need to open the IGV software.
 If you haven't done so already, you can download IGV from the [Broad Institute's software page](https://www.broadinstitute.org/software/igv/download), double-click the `.zip` file to unzip it, and then drag the program into your Applications folder.

 1. Open IGV.